All decisions concerning admission to the University are made by the Office of Undergraduate Admissions, Old Main Building (520-621-3237).

 The Office of Admissions also determines what transfer courses will be accepted by the University for incoming students.
 Currently enrolled students who enroll in other institutions and want to transfer courses must submit transcripts to the Office of the Registrar (P.O.
 Box 210066, Tucson, AZ 85721-0066).
 Once the transfer work has been accepted by the University, the Senior Academic Advisor in the Anthropology Department, Ann Samuelson, determines how courses may be used toward the student's degree program.
 Back to top.

-- ANTH 160A1: Patterns in Prehistory This course takes an explicitly global perspective exploring some important events in the history of humankind.
-Patterns in Prehistory examines global migration, sedentism, origins of agriculture, and the development of complex social systems through different times, places and cultures.
+ANTH 160A1: World Archaeology.
+This course takes an explicitly global perspective exploring some important events in the history of humankind.
+World Archaeology examines global migration, sedentism, origins of agriculture, and the development of complex social systems through different times, places and cultures.

 What is a Senior Degree Check?